erosb/generator-typescript-backbone-amd/README.md

 see the running application, and you can run the tests at `http://localhost:8080/test.html` .
 Changing any source files, test files or template fragments under the `src` directory will be catched, compiled/copied by `gulp`, therefore all you need to do is refreshing the browser after changing your file.

+You can also run the tests from the command line using the `karma start` and `karma run` commands.
+By default the tests are executed whenever a `.js` file changes (`autoWatch` is set to `true` in `karma.conf.js`), so it is enough to invoke `karma start`, when you start working.
+But you can turn off the automatic execution, and run the tests manually using `karma run`.

 Whats inside?
 -------------